Discover more from The Retroist

 I love the idea of chips so good that you need to post a Do Not Disturb sign on your door before tearing open a bag.

 This commercial was put together by Mark Itkowitz when he was at Jordan, Case & McGrath in New York.
 The music house Sicurella & Smythe wrote the melody and it was sung by Valerie Simpson of Ashford and Simpson.
 The voice you hear doing the announcing?
 The Was Itkowitz himself.

 The spot was shot in New Rochelle, NY at DuRona Productions and was directed by John Sturner.

-To get your own New York Deli Chips you can check your local store or head over to the Wise Online Store.
+To get your own New York Deli Chips, you can check your local store or head over to the Wise Online Store.
 They appear to be pushing this as their “kettle” brand.
-I remember the chips being crunch and thick, so I guess that makes sense.
+I remember the chips being crunchy and thick, so I guess that makes sense.

 They are still in the distinctive purple package.
 Although I prefer the more cohesive neon and purple design of the original bags.